antonmaximus/mahblog/_posts/2014-10-22-interviewing-1.md

 ---
 layout: post
-title:  "Beginning Gulp"
-date:   2016-03-15 11:00:00 -0800
+title:  "Tech Item: Interviewing 1 (Gee)"
+date:   2014-10-22 14:44:58
-categories: jekyll
+categories: Career
 ---

 ## What Worked

-* You practiced courage in taking a high-stake, anxiety-inducing situation.
-* You studied for the short-term.
+* You were excited -- this made you alert and attentive.

 ## What Didn't

-* You weren't ready... like long-term ready.
-There are things that you can review up on in the imminent term, and then there are things that could only be learned in the long-term.
-* Scheduled the talk a tad bit earlier than your normal functioning hours.
-* You didn't effuse and laugh.
+* You were too excited like a kid -- one who's looking to add a person is looking to solve issues and not take care of one.
+* You were not calm -- the need to be composed and interested at the same time
+* You were not prepared -- you went to the interview on a 24 hour notice and didn't spend much time reading.
+* Your website didn't showcase enough of you -- add projects you've completed.
+* Being funny.

 ## Always: